 When we talk about our project, there are questions that we answer over and over again.
-We have put together the 10 most frequently asked questions and answers in the form of a short, classic dialogue.
+We have answered the 10 most frequently asked questions.

 What started as a crazy idea in 2018 is now becoming reality for Dave and me – almost a year late due to Corona: We are starting our biggest adventure so far, together with our sailboat Milagros and with SY Anila and crew.

 Milagros (in English “miracle”) is a 44 feet (approx. 13m) long Kelly Peterson blue water yacht that we bought on the Pacific coast in Mexico near Tijuana in August 2019.
 Anila is my sister’s and her partner’s (our sailing instructor to be) sailboat.